Source Code Add-on installer

 Overview

-Syncfusion provides Source Code Add On installer in which you can modify the Syncfusion source and make use of the customized assemblies.
-All the Essential Studio sources will be packed in this installer and you can easily build the customized source.
-Source License is required for downloading and installing the Source Code Add-on installer.
+Syncfusion provides a Source Code Add On installer that allows you to modify the Syncfusion source code and use customized assemblies and custom NuGet packages.
+This installer contains all of the Essential Studio sources, and you can easily build the customized source.
+The Source License is required in order to download and install the Source Code Add-on installer.

 NOTE